Quick Help, exercises, and charts are easy to access in several ways in Writer’s Help.

 Quick Help from the Resources panel

-At the top of the toolbar, click on the Resources tab, then click on Content by type and scroll down to Quick help.
+In the top toolbar, click on the Resources tab, then click on Content by type and scroll down to Quick help.
 See the help article How do I use the Resources panel? for more information about navigating the Resources panel.

 Exercises in the Table of Contents